 Level 1, 45 Flinders Lane

 Irreverence rules the day at this gently anarchic Fitzroy bar where whiskey is dispensed from a model Thunderbird and the wine program takes the road less travelled.
-Co-owner and sommelier of Bar Liberty, Banjo Harris-Plane, will convert the deepest skeptic to his minimal-intervention ways, and the food – including the addictive mussel dip dusted in lovage powder on potato crisps – is also a headline act.
+Bar Liberty will convert the deepest skeptic to its minimal-intervention ways, and the food – including the addictive mussel dip dusted in lovage powder on potato crisps – is also a headline act.

 234 Johnston Street, Fitzroy

 So Italian it hurts, this local Northcote favourite is all exposed red bricks and a comfortable nonna (or should that be nonno?) vibe.
 Housed in the former fruit shop run by owner and sommelier David Carlei’s equally wine-obsessed great-grandfather, the front bar is lined with Oz, Italian and globetrotting bottles with a biodynamic bent.
 Grab one to go – but better still, order a pasta and drink in-house.

 Heartattack and Vine

 It’s named after the Tom Waits album, just in case you’re wondering.
 Part of the revival bringing sexy back to Melbourne’s Little Italy on Lygon Street, H&V bases its charms on the morning-to-late café/bars anchoring Italian life.
 The wine list leans the same, with a subset in vermouth, while food is based around cicchetti, the Venetian answer to tapas; think meatballs, oysters and chicken liver parfait.